olincollege/SoftSysLackOfLeague/reports/update.md

 ## Progress

 So far we have made good progress in writing Windows executable functions.
 We are using mingw-w64 and the windows.h header file combined with Microsoft's documentation page: https://docs.microsoft.com/en-us/windows/win32/api/.
 We have successfully learned how to compile functions as Windows executables, and we have successfully implemented a function to read the contents of a directory in windows.
 With this we can easily find the file path of the specific file we want to modify.

+Another path for our project is to boot up Ubuntu using the flash drive, and the first step would be to mount the file system from there.
+With using `system()` to use a command to obtain the partition information, and redirecting its output to a `.txt` file to be read by the program, we are able to search for the required partition address for the "Windows basic data" partition, mount it, and read its contents.
+This has all been successfully implemented.
+From then on, we would be able to manipulate what is on the user's Windows partition for our project plan.

 ## Next Steps